J.P. Morgan vs charles schwab

 Schwab versus Chase

-Schwab’s mobile apps include a wide range of tools, such as educational content and research widgets.
-These include podcasts, CNBC streaming, and audio market updates.
-Charting and order entry are more advanced than what we found in the J.P.
+Schwab’s mobile apps include many helpful resources, including a large group of educational and research tools.
+This library includes podcasts, streaming CNBC, and audio market updates.
+Charting and order entry are more advanced than the tools we found on the J.P.
 Morgan Investing app.

 Winner: Schwab